Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Transformer-XL Baseline

+Note that gradients are not back propagated through the episodic memory because of caching.
+Once propagated through all transformer layers, a final hidden state is produced to inform the agent's policy.

 The architecture of our TrXL encoder block is depicted in Figure \ref{fig:block}.
 At each timestep $t$, the block receives an input that is solely based on the current timestep.
 This input is added to the episodic memory and serves as the query $Q_t$ during the execution of multi-head attention (MHA) \citep{Vaswani2017attention}.
 The keys $K$ and values $V$ used in MHA are derived from the same data based on self-attention.
 Specifically, we retrieve $K$ and $V$ by slicing the episodic memory using the bounding indices $i = \max(0, t - \text{{window length}})$ and $t - 1$.
-To ensure the positional information of $K$ and $V$ remains coherent, we add a positional encoding, following the approach from \cite{Vaswani2017attention}.
-While learning a positional encoding can be effective, we found it to be less sample efficient.
-To restrict attention to timesteps up to the current timestep $t$, we employ a strictly lower triangular matrix as a mask in MHA.
+To ensure the positional information of $K$ and $V$ remains coherent, we add a positional encoding following the approach from \cite{Vaswani2017attention}.
+We use the absolute variant as a default as we found a learned one to be effective, but less sample efficient.
+The underlying positional encoding matrix is scaled to the maximum episode length and not to the length of the window.
+Therefore, every sequence element of an episode is associate with its distinct position.
+In the case of endless episodes, the length of the positional encoding is fixed to 2048.

+To restrict attention to time steps up to the current timestep $t$, we employ a strictly lower triangular matrix as a mask in MHA.
 This mask is only necessary when $t$ is smaller than the length of the sliding memory window.
-The remaining configuration of the block adheres to the findings of \cite{parisotto2020}, which suggest improved performance with pre-layer normalization and the identity map reordering.
-We encountered vanishing gradient issues when applying layer normalization after MHA and the Position-Wise MLP, which is referred to as post-layer normalization.
+The remaining configuration of the block adheres to the findings of \cite{parisotto2020}, which suggest improved performance with pre layer normalization and the identity map reordering.
+We encountered vanishing gradient issues when applying layer normalization after MHA and the fully connected layer, which is referred to as post layer normalization.
 Although our implementation supports the gating mechanism of GTrXL, it resulted in either lower or equivalent performance while being computationally more expensive (Appendix \ref{sec:gtrxl_lstm}).